rosette-api/rosette-elasticsearch-plugin/docs/Rosette-API-Plugin-for-Elasticsearch-Doc-Enrichment.md

 # Rosette API Plugin for Elasticsearch for Document Enrichment

 ## Overview
-Basis Technology has written a plugin for Elasticsearch as a means of calling the Rosette API endpoints at indexing time, to annotate unstructured textual fields in a document with text analytic results in separate “metadata” fields.This document enrichment from Rosette allows refinement of search results through these Rosette functions:
+Basis Technology has written a plugin for Elasticsearch as a means of calling the Rosette API endpoints at indexing time, to annotate unstructured textual fields in a document with text analytic results in separate “metadata” fields.
+This document enrichment from Rosette allows refinement of search results through these Rosette functions:
 - **Language identification** - tag the language of each document
 - **Sentiment analysis** - tag the sentiment of each document or sentiment surrounding each entity (person, location, organization, etc.)
 - **Categorization** - tag each document with its primary topic (sports, home/garden, politics, etc.)